 Giving is a win-win

-Supporting the educational aspirations of young scholars not only makes you feel good, there can be significant tax benefits associated with establishing an endowed scholarship.
+Supporting the educational aspirations of young scholars not only makes you feel good, there can also be significant tax benefits associated with establishing an endowed scholarship.

 Create a lasting legacy